Kaliumhexacyanoferrat/same-http/README.md

 Same HTTP is a language independent HTTP API service specification with bindings for various programming languages.
 This allows

 - Developers to re-use their knowledge as they try out new languages or shift languages on their work projects
-- Programming languages to quickly provide a well-tested HTTP service stack
+- Programming languages to quickly provide a well architected HTTP service stack
 - Middleware developers to make their solutions widely available

 ## Bindings